 Free Trials section, or the Buy Now button in the top right corner of the Effects window.
+(The remaining days in the trial period will also be displayed in the lower left corner of the main window.)

 MAC INSTALLATION LOCATION